pebble-dev/rebblestore-api-python/README.md

-# Pebble Store Replacement
+# Rebble Store Python API

-This is a Python implementation of the rebble store api.
+This is a Python implementation of the Rebble Store api.

+If you want to contribute join us on the [Pebble Dev Discord server](http://discord.gg/aRUAYFN), then head to `#appstore`.

 ## Usage